Skip to main content

 The hook suspends while the provider initializes (and rethrows init failures), so components using it work with your own <Suspense> and error boundaries anywhere below the provider.
 It is client-only: see Server-side rendering for how to gate it in an SSR app.

-You can also manage an instance yourself with RedrawInit() and pass it explicitly, which overrides any surrounding provider:
+You can also manage a device yourself and pass it explicitly, which overrides any surrounding provider:

-Ownership is simple: whoever creates the instance owns its device.
-A canvas only ever destroys its surface; the provider destroys the device it created on unmount; an instance you pass in stays yours.
+Ownership is simple: whoever creates the device owns it.
+A canvas only ever destroys its own resources; the provider destroys the device it created on unmount; a device you pass in stays yours.

 Server-side rendering